infobloxopen/terraform-provider-bloxone/docs/guides/quickstart-dfp.md

 }
 ````

-You will need the pool ID of the AWS host to create the Infra Service block for DFP. `explain how to get the pool ID`
+You will need the pool ID of the AWS host to create the Infra Service block for DFP.

 To create the Infra service block , we use the following resource :
 - [bloxone_infra_service](https://registry.terraform.io/providers/infobloxopen/bloxone/latest/docs/resources/infra_service)

-`Add the following code to your main.tf:
+Add the following code to your main.tf:

 ````terraform
 resource "bloxone_infra_service" "example" {